 now I know where You live.

-She has discovered that the glory for which our hearts long is not confined to a particular geographical location any more than it is bound up in one particular human relationship.
+She has discovered that the glory is not confined to a particular geographical location any more than it is bound up in one human relationship.
 “The New World” we seek is not a physical place; it is a state of being.

 Pocahontas has carried within herself the Love that is “the only truth” of her life.
 Even death cannot defeat the reality of that love which permeates all of existence.
 The horrors Pocahontas has experienced, the physical confinement of her life in the strange surroundings of England, cannot destroy that inner freedom and beauty that are her true nature.